Olical/react-faux-dom/README.md

 export default withFauxDOM(MyReactComponent)
 ```

-### Independant documents
+### Independent documents

 By default all Elements share an emulated `window` at
-`el.ownerDocument.defaultView` you can create independant documents with:
+`el.ownerDocument.defaultView` you can create independent documents with:

 ```javascript
 import React from 'react'